 SAR expresses the amount of energy absorbed by the human body from a mobile device in watts per kilogram (W/kg).
 ICNIRP guidelines recommend a maximum SAR limit of 2W/kg and all mobiles operating below this level are considered safe to use.
 Handsets sold by Vodafone comply with this limit.

-Some countries, such as India, Canada, South Korea and the United States, have adopted an alternative, slightly lower SAR limit of 1.6W/kg.
-Mobiles sold in these countries are tested to ensure compliance with the relevant local SAR limit.
+Some countries, such as India, Canada, South Korea and the United States, have adopted a slightly lower SAR limit of 1.6W/kg.
+Mobiles sold by Vodafone in these countries are tested to ensure compliance with the relevant local SAR limit.

 Specific Absorption Rate testing

-SAR testing uses standard models of the human head and torso that are filled with liquids to simulate the absorption characteristics of human tissue.
-Each mobile phone model produced is tested by the relevant phone manufacturer.
-Each is tested while operating at its highest power level, in all of its operating frequency bands, and in specified positions against the head and body.
+SAR testing uses a standard test protocol carried out according to international standards where models of the human head and torso are filled with liquids to simulate the absorption characteristics of human tissue.
+Each mobile phone model supplied by Vodafone as well as other manufacturers are tested by the relevant phone manufacturer.
+Each is tested while operating at its highest power level, in all its operating frequency bands, and in specified positions against the head and body.
 A robotic probe takes measurements of the electric field in a precise grid pattern in the model of the head and torso.
 The results are submitted as part of the equipment approval test report for final authorisation.

-The SAR-Tick label confirms that your mobile phone complies with international exposure standards.
-It is part of an effort by the Mobile Manufacturers Forum to help consumers learn more about national and international exposure standards for their mobile phone or wireless devices.
+The Mobile & Wireless Forum (MWF) helps consumers learn more about national and international exposure standards for their mobile phone or wireless devices.
 For SAR information about your phone, please see the manufacturer’s website.